Walmart's Flipkart weighs U.S. listing via SPAC merger - Bloomberg News

 Both Flipkart and Walmart did not immediately respond to Reuters requests for comment.

+SPACs, which have mostly listed in the United States, brought in a record $83.4 billion through IPOs last year, according to SPAC research.

+More than a dozen companies, including Burger King India, opted for IPOs in the last few months of 2020 to cash in on a rally in Indian shares, fuelled by record foreign inflows and an improving economic outlook.

-Reporting by Derek Francis and Shubham Kalia in Bengaluru; Editing by Aditya Soni
+Reporting by Derek Francis, Shubham Kalia and Anuron Kumar Mitra in Bengaluru; Editing by Aditya Soni

 Our Standards: The Thomson Reuters Trust Principles.